surajchoubey/gsoc21-old/_posts/2021-07-12-lovaszvempala-mc-integration.markdown

 ### How this algorithm is applied to the project?
 After supplying the above quantities and objects to the integration function, we get down to the main business.

-1. We use an `OptimizationFunctor` which wraps the supplied `EvaluationFunctor` and `GradientFunctor` and samples from the `EvaluationFunctor` proportionally to the variance `alpha`(a varibles as discussed above).
+1. We use an `OptimizationFunctor` which wraps the supplied `EvaluationFunctor` and `GradientFunctor` and samples from the `EvaluationFunctor` proportionally to the variance `alpha`(a variables as discussed above).
 OptimizationFunctor has its own parameters which helps us setup the variance accordingly

 2. Hamiltonian Monte Carlo Walk which is already implemented in the [GeomScale/volume_approximation](https://github.com/GeomScale/volume_approximation) is used to sample from logconcave density functions